blueish9/crypto/README.md

 - currency list is updated every 1 second, only visible currencies on the screen is updated to optimize performance
 - utilize local cache to display list offline
 - can search offline, paired with optimization to detect if the currencies haven't yet fetched to also retrieve data from API
 - API request is fine-tuned to retrieve data effectively without overconsuming call credit
+- log is available only in development mode, no data leakage

 ## Requirements
 - NodeJS